RoadieHQ/marketing-site/content/docs/details/rbac/index.md

 ---

 ## Introduction
-**This feature is currently in the process of being roled out.
+**This feature is currently in the process of being rolled out.
 If you want access, please contact our support or sales teams.**

 Roadie implements Rbac as part of its offering.
 We provide 4 roles out of the box: admin, viewer, maintainer and tech-insights-admin.
 It is possible to also define custom roles, please contact our sales team if this is something you are interested in.